subhayand10/Branch-International/readme.md

 </h3>

-<p>This is a simple chat Flask chat app using socket.io for Branch international customers.Customers can use this app to chat with agents.Different workspaces are given where agents and cutomers can chat.</p>
+<p>This is a simple Flask chat app using socket.io for Branch international customers.Customers can use this app to chat with agents.Different workspaces are given where agents and cutomers can chat.</p>

 ---